Hot off the presses: Here you have it – A beginner’s guide to home buying in Seattle.

 When it comes to purchasing your first home, there is a lot to understand and many pieces that have to be in place.
 Otherwise, you run the risk of making an enormously costly mistake in the largest financial transaction of your life.
 You don’t want to buy the wrong home, buy at the wrong time, or realize there is something major wrong with the home after you’ve moved in.

 That’s why home buyers enjoy working with real estate agents who can guide them through the process and act as their advocates and advisors.
 Really, though, it’s not all that difficult if you’re forearmed with some knowledge.
-And that’s why we’ve created this beginner’s guide to home buying in Shoreline.
+And that’s why we’ve created this beginner’s guide to home buying in Seattle.

 Home Buying Step 1: Determine What You Can Really Afford

-The first admonishment in any beginner’s guide to home buying in Shoreline should be to determine how much home you can actually afford.
+The first admonishment in any beginner’s guide to home buying in Seattle should be to determine how much home you can actually afford.
 Ending up “house poor” is a terrible feeling – where you can’t enjoy parts of your life you have in the past because you are strapped for cash and just trying to make the mortgage payment on time each month.

 In order to get an accurate sense of how much it will cost to keep your standard of living going and take care of your new home, you’ll need to look at much more than just the sale price of the property you’re considering..